lightlace/cpp-docs.de-de/docs/standard-library/basic-istream-class.md

 ### <a name="parameters"></a>Parameter

-`str` Das Array, in dem die Zeichen gelesen werden soll.
+*Str* Arrays, in dem die Zeichen gelesen.

-`count` Die Anzahl der zu lesenden Zeichen.
+*Anzahl* die Anzahl der zu lesenden Zeichen.

 ### <a name="return-value"></a>Rückgabewert